rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 All further steps are done using the automation scripts in the project's directory that was cloned to the control machine from the project's repository.

-Log in to the control node as the non-root user, enter the project's directory and run the `deploy.sh` script.
+Log in to the control node, enter the project's directory and run the `deploy.sh` script.
 The host name for the project's deployment and a version stamp for the images (for example, the date) need to be passed to the script using the flags `-n` and `-v`:

 ```bash
 cd ~/ryo-projects/<PROJECT_TO_DEPLOY>/